 11:30 - 1:10 Classroom Instruction (100 minutes of learning)

 1:10 -1:30 Lunch or Recess

 1:55 - 3:35 Classroom Instruction (100 minutes)

 3:35 Dismissal - Classes will line up in the classroom and be dismissed one at a time to ease the congestion in the front of the school.
 Parents will be asked to be socially distanced from each other as they await their children.
 Please stay clear of the bus door areas.

-Organization is TENTATIVE due to fluctuating numbers.
+Organization is TENTATIVE until enrolment stabilizes.
 Parents will be informed of any necessary changes next week when the Limestone Board staffing process completes the staffing process.

 Principal M. Duncan